 Can we meet before hand?

-I prefer to meet in person before your wedding date if possible, if t's not an option to meet in person then maybe a face time date.
-I accept a limited amount of weddings a year (I never book more than two a month) and it’s important to me that we jive- not the literal dance, but that we have some aspect of a pleasant spark, as we’ll be together for the entire day.
+I prefer to meet in person before your wedding date if possible, if t's not an option to meet in person then maybe we can have a face time date.
+I accept a limited amount of weddings a year (I never book more than two a month) and it’s important to me that we jive- not the literal dance, but that we have some aspect of a pleasant spark, as we’ll be together for the entire day… and you know, It’ll be one of the most important days of your life.

 What is included in my wedding day package?

-Up to 10 hours of coverage and your engagement session.
+A full day of coverage and your engagement session.
 An online gallery and a file of meticulously edited images ready for print, print release included.
-A second photographer is always an option, I specify more on that below.
+There is an option to print directly from the gallery and have them delivered to your doorstep- or the door of your guests.
+A second photographer is always an option, as are albums and other pretties- I specify more on that below.

 How many images can I expect?